usgpo/uslm/docs/2_0_17/generated-by-merging/USLM-User-Guide-v2_0_17.md

 ﻿# United States Legislative Markup
-## User Guide for the USLM Schema Version 2.0.12
+## User Guide for the USLM Schema Version 2.0.17

 # 1 USLM
 ## 1.1 Overview
 United States Legislative Markup (USLM) is an XML information model designed to represent the legislation of United States Congress.
 Initially, USLM was used to produce titles of the United States Code in XML, but it is designed to be adaptable for appendices to titles of the United States Code as well as bills, resolutions, statutes, and certain other legislative materials.
 Building on this foundation, USLM version 2.0 extends its use to additional document sets including Enrolled Bills, Public Laws, Statutes at Large, Statute Compilations, Federal Register (FR), and Code of Federal Regulations (CFR) (extended in v2.0).
+Version 2.0.17 further extends support to bill and resolution document stages prior to enrollment and older Statutes at Large volumes (extended in v2.0.17).
 USLM is intended to meet the following needs:

 1. Allow existing titles of the United States Code to be converted into XML.
 2. Support ongoing maintenance of the United States Code.